London Fashion Week runs last leg in Great British relay

 "Meadham Kirchoff are just completely creative, you never know what they are going to do next, they stage some of the most theatrical, mesmerizing and moving shows.
 They're completely original, one-off, beyond.
 They're fabulous," Smith-Start said.

-The stylist, who runs luxury boutique Start London in East London, also names Richard Nicoll and Fashion East among her favorite shows to watch.
+The stylist, who runs luxury boutique Start London in East London, also names Richard Nicoll and Fashion East among her favourite shows to watch.

 SILKS, LACE AND GREAT GATSBY